Agriculture

 In short, the global WorldCereal products have been generated based on regional (in case of temporary crops) and global (in case of crop type and irrigation) pixel-based CatBoost classification models, trained using a combination of features derived from Sentinel-2, Sentinel-1 and Landsat 8 satellite data and some ancillary data such as location and a digital elevation model.
 Products are produced at the end of a certain growing season, which are in turn defined by the global crop calendars.

-In the context of the second phase of the project, several improvements are being made to this initial methodology to not only boost model performance, but also increase generalizability of the method towards other crop types.
-These improvements entail a refinement of the global crop calendars and an improved classification framework employing a combination of state-of-the-art deep learning methods in combination with more traditional machine learning techniques.
+In the context of the second phase of the project, several improvements are being made to this initial methodology to not only boost model performance, but also increase generalisability of the method towards other crop types.
+These improvements entail a refinement of the global crop calendars (going beyond maize and wheat) and an improved classification framework employing the powerful Presto geospatial foundation model, co-developed with NASA Harvest, in combination with a light-weight CatBoost approach, providing both robustness and flexibility.
+Learn more about how Presto embeddings can be computed and used here.

-As mentioned in the usage section, uncertainty and accuracy of the 2021 global maps are dependent upon the area of the world.
+As mentioned in the usage section, uncertainty and accuracy of the 2021 global maps are location-dependent.
 Areas with large fields and where training data was available, will have higher accuracies than areas with small fields, complex seasonality and little to no training data.
 Accuracies are also product dependent, where temporary crop extent will normally have a higher accuracy than the irrigation product, the latter being much more challenging.

 The validation approach differed from product to product, depending on quality and availability of reference datasets that were not used to train the models and hence available for independent validation.
 For the temporary crops, global validation results have an overall accuracy of 97.8% with a user’s accuracy for cropland of 88.5% and a producer’s accuracy for cropland of 92.1%.
 For the maize maps at global scale, a user’s accuracy of 85.8% was reached and producer’s accuracy was 75.5%.
 For the cereals, the figures are slightly higher with UA 93.6% and PA 77.7%.
 More details on the validation approach and results can be found in this manuscript.

-Aside from the global products for the year 2021 and the new set of global products for a yet to be determined year, expected to be released in 2026, there are currently no plans to systematically produce these global maps with a fixed time interval.
-However, the cloud-based WorldCereal processing system will be fully open, allowing anyone to generate these products for their area and year of interest.
+In addition to the global products for the year 2021 and the new set of global products for a yet to be determined year, expected to be released in 2026, the cloud-based WorldCereal processing system will be fully open, allowing anyone to generate these products for their area and year of interest.
 The processing system will be available through the Copernicus Data Space Ecosystem, thereby ensuring long-term availability.
-In addition, the WorldCereal workflows will be on boarded as a service in the European Space Agency’s Network of Resources (NoR) offering, allowing interested parties to apply for ESA sponsorship for generating WorldCereal products.
+In addition, the WorldCereal workflows have been on boarded as a service in the European Space Agency’s Network of Resources (NoR) offering, allowing interested parties to apply for ESA sponsorship for generating WorldCereal products.

 Technical Characteristics